BeAPI/bea-plugin-boilerplate/README.md

 # Getting Started

-For making this plugin easily usable, you can make the given replacements please enable the case sensitive search
+For making this plugin easily usable, you can make the given replacements please enable the case sensitive search and then :

 * Search for: `bea-plugin-boilerplate` and replace with: `my-plugin`
 * Search for:  `BEA\PB` and replace with: `BEA\My_plugin`